ivanpustogarov/hsportscanner/README.md

                                   points were unreachable.
     CANT_ATTACH/TTL_EXPIRED    -- Normally it means that the circuit to either the hidden service or responsisble hidden
                                   service directories could not be established
                                   by Tor.
 Repeat the scan.
-    DESC_HERE/PORT_CLOSED      -- we successfully downloaded the HS descriptor and connected to the hidden service, the prob ed port was closed.
+    DESC_HERE/PORT_CLOSED      -- we successfully downloaded the HS descriptor and connected to the hidden service, the probed port was closed.
     DESC_HERE/PORT_FILTERED    -- we successfully downloaded the HS descriptor and connected to the hidden service, the probed port might be open.
     CONN_FAILED/UKNOWN_REASON  -- means that we downloaded the desc and tried to establish rend and intro circuit, but the connection failed.
 Repeat the scan.
     DESC_HERE/OPEN             -- we successfully downloaded the HS descriptor and connected to the hidden service, the probed port is open.

 BC:14iyH71Y9kEDUXdQCytizPNTvFNAUUn3do